jcolag/entropy-arbitrage/2020-03-12-trek-dagger.md

 So, in Blish's version of the Christmas party events, the big incident is that Kirk...talked to someone he thought was a passenger?
 And that the *Enterprise* regularly has passengers he doesn't know about?
 It sounds like he preyed on her naïveté, but it also sounds like nothing came of that but a conversation, which doesn't match up to the episode at all.

 Also, "uncomfortably pretty"...?
 Seriously?
-I mean, look, I get it, I'm quite attracted to [Marianna Hill](https://en.wikipedia.org/wiki/Marianna_Hill) (Noel's actor), myself, but any discomfort is clearly Blish's problem, not Helen's.
+I mean, look, I get it, I'm quite attracted to {% wiki Marianna_Hill|Marianna Hill|en %} (Noel's actor), myself, but any discomfort is clearly Blish's problem, not Helen's.
 A good chunk of the season, so far, has been establishing that Kirk is an adult who can work with attractive women without it affecting his job or harming the women...

  > Tantalus was an eerie world, lifeless, ravaged, and torn by a bitter and blustery climate, its atmosphere mostly nitrogen slightly diluted by some of the noble gasses---a very bad place to try to stage an escape.
 In this it closely resembled all other penal colonies, enlightened or otherwise.